18+ | commercial content | begambleaware.org

 Over 30 Points – 5/ 6

-Where Can I Bet On Booking Points?
+What Apps Can I Bet On Booking Points?

 When To Bet On Booking Points

 Of course, knowing when to play Booking Points odds is key.
-Just as you’d play the BTTS and win market you need to consider a large number of factors before placing your bet.
+Just as you’d play the BTTS and win the market you need to consider a large number of factors before placing your bet.

 Things to consider include:

-You’ll generally see that certain referees are much more card friendly than others.
+You’ll generally see that certain referees are much more card-friendly than others.
 Naturally, a referee who on average hands out more cards will see punters bet on higher Booking Points numbers.

 The Players on the Pitch